Experimental Demonstration of an On-Axis Laser Ranging Interferometer for Future Gravity Missions: SUMMARY AND CONCLUSION

 We present a laboratory-scale prototype that demonstrates the feasibility of an on-axis topology for future GRACE-like missions.
 The prototype consists of a transponder-based laser interferometric link established between two optical benches, with phase readout at a heterodyne signal of 7.3 MHz.
 The reference bench is mounted on a hexapod stage to emulate spacecraft attitude jitter, while the transponder bench is designed to reproduce the flat-top profile characteristic of beams from remote spacecraft.
 To suppress angular jitter-induced misalignment between the RX beam and the TX beam, two independent beam steering loops are implemented with bandwidths of 141.75 Hz and 108.72 Hz, and phase margins of 55.01$^{\circ}$ and 45.90$^{\circ}$, respectively.

 The calibration factors linking the DWS and DPS signals to the tilt angle were determined experimentally based on the dedicated hexapod scans.
 These calibrated factors were subsequently employed to assess the pointing stability of the system.
-Under angular jitter analogous to that of the GRACE-FO satellite, the measured pointing stability remained below 10 µrad/$\mathrm{\sqrt{Hz}}$ across the frequency range of 2 mHz to 0.5 Hz in both horizontal and vertical directions, meeting the GRACE-FO mission requirements.
-Additionally, the fluctuation of the TX beam's polarization state only contributes to a 0.14\% CNR degradation during the 15-hour pointing measurements.
+Under angular jitter analogous to that of the GRACE-FO satellite, the measured pointing stability remained below 10 µrad/$\mathrm{\sqrt{Hz}}$ across the frequency range of 0.2 mHz to 0.5 Hz in both horizontal and vertical directions, meeting the GRACE-FO mission requirements.
+Additionally, the fluctuation of the TX beam's polarization state only contributes to a 0.14\% $\mathrm{C/N_0}$ degradation during the 15-hour pointing measurements.
 The TTL coupling was characterized in the laboratory over a tilt angle range of $\pm$500 µrad.
 The measured TTL values exceeded theoretical predictions, with the dominant limitation arising from positioning inaccuracies of the hexapod.

 The experimental results validate the principal feasibility of the proposed interferometer and highlight its potential as an alternative for future gravity recovery missions.
+The concepts and technologies developed herein can benefit future inter-spacecraft laser interferometry missions.
 To achieve higher precision in TTL measurements, it is essential to eliminate longitudinal coupling effects, enhance the hexapod's positioning accuracy, and improve the optical system's robustness.
 Due to the limitations of the breadboard model, phase sensitivity remains unaddressed in this work.
 Future experimental investigations of the phase noise of the on-axis LRI require characterization in a vacuum chamber using a robust engineering model.